 Battery Life – Again, dictated by your specific needs.

-Finding the best place to purchase your PDA can be done easily with online shopping portals. eBay of course always has offered.
-One thing to consider for a PDA is a buyers protection plan that is offered by many local retailers.
-Normally these end up costing more than they are worth, but just one drop of your PDA onto a hard surface can destroy it.
+In this day and age it is really easy to find the best place to purchase your PDA. eBay has been offering the best service for a while now.
+One thing to consider when purchasing a PDA is a buyer’s protection plan that is offered by many local retailers.
+This plan usually costs more than it is worth, but just one drop of your PDA onto a hard surface can destroy it.

 If you are buying a high-end PDA and will be running around with it daily, a buyer’s protection plan may be worthwhile.
 Most sellers don’t want to sell a damaged or broken device.
 It’s better to pay for a protection plan rather than risk losing all your data.